Learn more about how the Cal Poly Humboldt Library can help

 Cal Poly Humboldt

 In spring of 2018, Sean Fleming, Joshua Shindelbower, Casey Thompson, and Kevin Thuresson developed the first iteration of the AR Sandbox as part of Jim Graham's GSP 318: Spatial Programming class.
-After completing the project, they moved the sandbox into the library and they made several updates and iterations to the version that is in the Makerspace today.
-The final implementation was a group effort that included the original students as well as ITS and library staff and faculty.
+After completing the project, they moved the sandbox into the library and they made several updates and iterations over the next couple of years.
+The final implementation was a group effort that included the original students as well as ITS and Library Makerspace staff and faculty.

 UC Davis